Agsu District: Cattle-breeding

 Cattle-breeding dynamically develops in the district.
 Cattles are bred for dairy and slaughter.
 Two physical persons are busy cattle-breeding (including, one is busy with buffalo-breeding), one juridical person and three physical persons are busy with sheep-breeding.

 Domestic agriculture form and other forms of cattle-breeding rapidly develop in the district.
 There were 39235 cattle, 149679 sheep and goats in the district, on July 1, 2008.
 Cattle production also increased.
 3939 ton (live) meat, 23302-ton milk and 274-ton wool were produced.

 Plant-growing

-Wheat, barley, alfalfa, maize, sunflower, watermelon and vegetable, sugar-beet, potato, cotton, grape, pomegranate and other plants are cultivated in the district.
+Wheat, barley, alfalfa, maize, sunflower, watermelon, vegetables, sugar beets, potatoes, cotton, grapes, pomegranates, and other plants are cultivated in the district.

 In 2007, 80018-ton grain (in 27520-hectare area), 1032.1-ton cotton, 311.4-ton potato, 1818.6-ton vegetable, 3932.2-ton water-melon, 5053-ton fruit were cultivated in the district by private farmers and proprietors of individual plots.
 81.6 thousand ton of grain was produced in the district till July 15, 2008.
 It's 1600 ton more than last year.
-Productivity indicator reached 29.3 quintals.
+The productivity indicator reached 29.3 quintals.